annamaretorres/GRC-Security-Policy-Project/README.md

 These projects are not academic exercises.
-They are built on the same judgment I used reviewing 25+ cases daily at one of the most scrutinized fintech companies in the US.
+They are built on the same judgment I used reviewing 25+ cases daily at Block Inc — a fintech company regulated under FCRA, processing hundreds of thousands of customer accounts across Cash App and Square Banking.

 I am now formalizing that experience with
 CompTIA Security+ and structured GRC documentation